The final scene is likely to be hard to digest, and that’s why I’m sharing some of my thoughts on the story.

 As viewers, we’re in the position of deciding whether Ash truly is a leopard or a human.
 I believe that the majority of us agree with Eiji’s viewpoint that Ash was a victim and a human being who deserves an opportunity to get a second chance.

 However, in the eyes of Ash, the world was a beast and leopard who didn’t merit redemption.
 In many works from American writing which Banana Fish references, “The Snows of Kilimanjaro” is the only one that Ash can talk about because it’s how he thinks about his life.

 The distorted view Ash believes he has about himself is one reason why it’s a good ending in the terms of Ash’s character.

-The death of Ash, while not specifically stated, could be seen as suicide.
-This is further begging questions like “How did it all come from this?” or “Why did this take place?”
-The primary cause to the cause is “Words.”
+The death of Ash, while not specifically stated, could be seen as a suicide.
+This begs questions like “How did it all come from this?” or “Why did this take place?”
+The primary cause of the cause is “words.”

 Words can be devastating and impact people in ways that we aren’t willing to admit.
 The death of Ash could’ve been avoided however, words caused irreparable harm.

 If Yut-Lung hadn’t been able to blackmail Lao and his gang members and if Sing had been a more effective leader and solved the conflict between Lao and Sing fairly, Lao did not have called Ash an abomination, even if Blanca was not accusing Ash of dragging Eiji in the loop, things could have gone differently.

 Cain as well as Jessica’s innocent remark that Ash could be fine in the future stop him from getting the assistance he required.

 None of the characters are in any way responsible for the incident and should not be blamed for having fallen victim to this tragedy, however, every single interaction could have made a difference.